Sin clouded mind of our people. They grope in the dark without light, and he maketh them to stagger like a drunken man (Job 12:25).

 ("Land and freedom")

-Demonological pictures of the revolution at one moment have an association with an image of a bloody old woman:
+Demonological pictures of the revolution at one moment have an association with the image of a bloody old woman:

 A hard time of total ruin